FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 ## Exercise 1

-Now you've seen a few of the main types of code editors, you will now **download** the code editor of your choice onto your laptop and get it installed.
+Now you've seen a few of the main types of code editors (Sublime, Atom, TextWranger, Notepad++), you will now **download** the code editor of your choice onto your laptop and get it installed.

-In the course folder on your local computer, create a `local root folder` for today's in-class exercise/lab practice.
+In the web developer course folder on your local computer, create a `local root folder` for today's in-class exercise/lab practice.

 Set-up an simple `HTML page` in your code editor with all the basic structural tags (body, head, title), then include a few heading and paragraph tags before saving as `index.html`.